 Keep it clean

-One of the benefits of hardwood floors is how easy they are to clean, but pet urine will damage your wide plank flooring if left on it for too long.
+Cleaning hardwood floors is easy, but pet urine will damage your wide plank flooring if left on it for too long.
 Be sure to clean up any pet accidents quickly to avoid damage that could potentially require replacing areas of your floor.

 Contact Oak and Broad today!